This on-demand course includes sixteen (16) hours of "zero to hero" Azure PowerShell training so you can hit the ground running.

 Everyone is talking about Infrastructure as Code (IaC) these days.
 In this session, you'll learn how to generate and deploy Azure Resource Manager (ARM) templates.
 Find out how to store and version your Azure resources in a declarative template that can leverage different types of PowerShell extensions to help you roll out end-to-end automated solutions.

 After you've learned the mechanics of working with ARM templates and Azure PowerShell exentions, you'll learn more as we walk you through a case study from a recent project at CloudSkills.io.
 If you're interested in understanding the patterns and practices used by DevOps teams in the real-world, then you'll really enjoy this session.
 We'll take everything you've learned throughout the workshop and show you how to use it inside fully automated build and release pipelines in the Azure DevOps service.

 Nope.
-Some exposure will help, but we'll spend a good amount of time working through a refresher and introduction to many of the foundational PowerShell concepts you need to know.
+Some exposure will help, but we'll spend a good amount of time working through fundamental concepts aimed at beginners.

 Enter your email to gain access to the workshop syllabus and review the requirements for attending this online live event delivered by industry experts.